The Caring Generation® Why Being A Caregiver Is So Exhausting

 To listen to the show, click on the round yellow play button below.
 To download the show so that you can listen anywhere and share with family, friends, and groups, click on the button (fourth black button from the left) below that looks like a down arrow.

-Why Being A Caregiver is So Exhausting Radio Show Transcript
+Why Is Being A Caregiver Exhausting Radio Show Transcript

 00:06 Announcer: Caregiving can sometimes feel like an impossible struggle.
 Caregivers may be torn between taking care of loved ones and trying to maintain balance in life.
 The good news is that it doesn’t have to be that way.
 The Caring Generation, with host Pamela D. Wilson, is here to focus on the conversation of caring.
 You’re not alone.
 In fact, you’re in exactly the right place to share stories and learn tips and resources to help you and your loved ones.
 So now, please welcome the host of The Caring Generation, Pamela D. Wilson.

 00:48 Pamela D. Wilson: This is Pamela D. Wilson, caregiving expert, and your host.
 You’re listening to The Caring Generation radio program coming to you live from the BBM Global Network channel 100 on TuneIn radio.
 The Caring Generation focuses on the conversation of caring, giving us permission to talk and laugh.
 Remember, we must laugh about aging, the challenges of caregiving, health, well-being, work-life-family balance, everything we’re trying to do, and everything in between.
 You’re not alone.
 Please invite your family, your friends, your co-workers, and others to join us each week on The Caring Generation because being a caregiver, needing care, or losing your memory can turn our world upside down.
 Helpful information and solutions about health, well-being, and caregiving are on my website at PamelaDWilson.com along with my caregiving library, my online support groups, and my online courses, Stay at Home, and Power of Attorney.